ebay slug : 1959-topps-baseball-cards

 He also left hundreds of batters questioning their career choices.

-This smiling 1959 Topps version of Gibson is his rookie card, and graded NM copies sell for close to $1000.
+This smiling 1959 Topps version of Gibson is his rookie card, and graded NM copies sell like hotcakes.
+Indeed, Hoot pushes The Mick for the title of King of the 1959 Topps Baseball Cards.

 Check prices on eBay (affiliate link)